wabbitguy/Kobra_Max_PRUSA_Profiles/README.md

 If you don't change the eSteps, keep in mind the Extrusion Multiplier could be 5% less.

+All profiles created with PRUSA SLICER 2.5.0: https://github.com/prusa3d/PrusaSlicer/releases/tag/version_2.5.0

+To use the profiles, select the green "CODE" button --> Download Zip.
+Save to your hard drive and then unzip.
+In PRUSA Slicer: File --> Import --> Import Config and select the config.ini you want.

+For the bed:

+These are the graphic and STL files for the Chiron Bed that can be used in PRUSA Slicer

+To use them move them to are place where they won't get lost or replaced on your hard drive.
+Run PRUSA Slicer - Printer Settings --> General --> Bed Shape --> Set In the dialog window, Load Texture and select the PNG file Select Load Model and select the STL for the bed.

+Note the bed is only partially transparent.

 Various brands of filaments were used in testing these profiles.
 The profile where the temperature is heavily dependant on the brand is TPU.
 I tested with SainSmart and ERYONE.
 They print fine at the profile temperature.
 However with Overture, it needs to be a lot hotter, as in the 218C range.

 ABS: PRUSA, kexcelled